skramm/homog2d/manual.md

 `std::vector<std::vector<T>>` or `std::array<std::array<T,3>,3>`

 For export, additional functions are provided to interface with [Opencv](https://opencv.org).
-This is enable by defining the symbol HOMOG2D_USE_OPENCV.
+This is enabled by defining the symbol HOMOG2D_USE_OPENCV.
 You can then write this:
 ```
 Point2d pt;